mpv-player/mpv/DOCS/man/vo.rst

         (default: display resolution)

     ``--drm-vrr-enabled=<no|yes|auto>``
-        Toggle use of Variable Refresh Rate (VRR), aka Freesync or Adapative Sync on compatible systems.
+        Toggle use of Variable Refresh Rate (VRR), aka Freesync or Adaptive Sync on compatible systems.
 VRR allows for the display to be refreshed at any rate within a range (usually ~40Hz-60Hz for 60Hz displays).
 This can help with playback of 24/25/50fps content.
 Support depends on the use of a